benjaco/Material-Lib/readme.md

 Call `materialFramework.init(false)` if you want to call `materialFramework.updateElements()` by yourself when new elements has ben added, otherwise the framework will keep a look for new elements automatically

+It´s possible to change the autoupdate settings by calling `materialFramework.setAutoupdate(true/false)`

 ##Classes/Elements to use

 ###Input